 Instructions

-- Break up the chocolate into a small, heavy saucepan.
+- Break up the chocolate into small pieces and place in a small or medium heavy saucepan.

-- Dissolve the coffee or espresso in the boiling water and pour it over the chocolate.
+- Dissolve the coffee powder in the boiling water and pour it over the chocolate.

-- Place over low heat and stir occasionally with a small wire whisk until mixture is smooth.
+- Place over low heat and stir with a wire whisk until melted and smooth.
+Be careful not to scorch it, or you'll have to start again!
 Remove from heat and set aside for about 5 minutes.

 - In the bowl of an electric mixer at high speed, beat the yolks for 3 to 4 minutes until pale lemon-colored.
 With a spatula add the chocolate mixer and mix until smooth.
 Do not over mix.